Skip to contents

 • "mean_reference" and "mean_mode": "mean_reference" calls ggpredict(), i.e. non-focal predictors are set to their mean (numeric variables), reference level (factors), or “most common” value (mode) in case of character vectors. "mean_mode" calls ggpredict(typical = c(numeric = "mean", factor = "mode")), i.e. non-focal predictors are set to their mean (numeric variables) or mode (factors, or “most common” value in case of character vectors).

 Predictions based on "mean_reference" and "mean_mode" represent a rather “theoretical” view on your data, which does not necessarily exactly reflect the characteristics of your sample.
-It helps answer the question, “What is the predicted value of the response at meaningful values or levels of my focal terms for a ‘typical’ observation in my data?”, where ‘typical’ refers to certain characteristics of the remaining predictors.
+It helps answer the question, “What is the predicted (or: expected) value of the response at meaningful values or levels of my focal terms for a ‘typical’ observation in my data?”, where ‘typical’ refers to certain characteristics of the remaining predictors.

 • "marginalmeans": calls ggemmeans(), i.e. non-focal predictors are set to their mean (numeric variables) or marginalized over the levels or “values” for factors and character vectors.
 Marginalizing over the factor levels of non-focal terms computes a kind of “weighted average” for the values at which these terms are hold constant.
 Thus, non-focal categorical terms are conditioned on “weighted averages” of their levels.
+There are different weighting options that can be chosen with the weights argument.

 "marginalmeans" comes closer to the sample, because it takes all possible values and levels of your non-focal predictors into account.
-It would answer thr question, “What is the predicted value of the response at meaningful values or levels of my focal terms for an ‘average’ observation in my data?”.
+It would answer thr question, “What is the predicted (or: expected) value of the response at meaningful values or levels of my focal terms for an ‘average’ observation in my data?”.
 It refers to randomly picking a subject of your sample and the result you get on average.

 "empirical"is probably the most “realistic” approach, insofar as the results can also be transferred to other contexts.
-It answers the question, “What is the predicted value of the response at meaningful values or levels of my focal terms for the ‘average’ observation in the population?”.
+It answers the question, “What is the predicted (or: expected) value of the response at meaningful values or levels of my focal terms for the ‘average’ observation in the population?”.
 It does not only refer to the actual data in your sample, but also “what would be if” we had more data, or if we had data from a different population.
 This is where “counterfactual” refers to.

 You can set a default-option for the margin argument via options(), e.g. options(ggeffects_margin = "empirical"), so you don’t have to specify your “default” marginalization method each time you call predict_response().
 Use options(ggeffects_margin = NULL) to remove that setting.